 One of the most important topological properties of a network is the degree distribution, P(k).
 This quantity measures the probability of a randomly chosen vertex to have k connections to other vertices.
-In our case, due to the directed nature of the network, we have to distinguish between inand out-degree distributions.
-Figure 1 shows the in, out, and undirected cumulative distributions for the WTW, defined as $P{c}(k) \equiv \sum{k'=k} P(k')$.
-In all cases, the cumulative distribution shows a flat approach to the origin, indicating the presence of a maximum in P(k), at $k \sim 20$, and, in this respect, similar to the Erdös-Rényi network.
+In our case, due to the directed nature of the network, we have to distinguish between in- and out-degree distributions.
+Fig.1 shows the in, out, and undirected cumulative distributions for the WTW, defined as $P_c(k) \equiv \sum{k'=k} P(k')$.
+In all cases, the cumulative distribution shows a flat approach to the origin, indicating the presence of a maximum in P(k), at $k \sim 20$, and, at this respect, similar to the Erdös-Rényi network.
 However, for k > 20 the cumulative distribution is followed by a power law decay $P_c(k) \sim k^{1-\gamma}$, with $\gamma \approx 2.6$, showing a strong deviation from the exponential tail predicted by the classical random graph theory.
-The exponent γ is found to be within the range defined by many other complex networks and, thus, we can state that the WTW belongs to the recently identified class of SF networks [8,9].
+The exponent γ is found to be within the range defined by many other complex networks and, thus, we can state that the WTW belongs to the recently identified class of SF networks [6, 7].
 The SF property implies an extremely high level of degree heterogeneity.
 Indeed, the second moment of the degree distribution, $\langle k^2 \rangle$, diverges in the thermodynamic limit for any SF network.

-It may be surprising that the SF region does not extend to the whole degree domain and that, for small values of the degree, the distribution is similar to the Erdös-Rényi network.
-In fact, the underlying preferential attachment mechanisms [18] could differ depending on the particular political and economic situation of a country.
+It may be surprising that, in fact, the SF region does not extend to the whole degree domain and that, for small values of the degree, the distribution is similar to the Erdös-Rényi network.
+In fact, the underlying preferential attachment mechanisms could differ depending on the particular political and economic situation of a country.
 Low-degree countries, most of which turn out to be the poorest, are basically constrained to subsistence trade flows and, therefore, preferential attachment mechanisms could not hold.
-As expected, there exists a positive correlation between the number of trade channels of a country and its wealth, measured by the per capita Gross Domestic Product (GDP) [19].
-This correlation is found to be high, 0.65, which means that, indeed, most low-connected countries are poor countries-Angola, Somalia, Rwanda, Cambodia...-and most high-connected countries are rich countries-the USA, Japan, Germany, and the UK, for example.
-However, there also exists a significant number of cases in the reversal situation, that is, high per capita GDP countries with a small number of connections and low per capita GDP countries with a large number of trade channels.
-A germane example for the first circumstance is that of Norway or Iceland, which are among the top ten wealthier countries but only have 56 and 24 trade channels, respectively.
-For the second case, Brazil, China, or Russia are typical examples.
+As expected, there exists a positive correlation between the number of trade channels of a country and its wealth, measured by the per capita Gross Domestic Product (GDP) [20].
+This correlation is found to be high, 0.65, which means that, indeed, most low-connected countries are poor countries -Angola, Somalia, Rwanda, Cambodia...- and most high-connected countries are rich countries -the USA, Japan, Germany and the UK, for example.
+However, there also exists a significant number of cases in the reversal situation, that is, low per capita GDP countries with a large number of connections and high per capita GDP countries with a relatively low number of trade channels.
+A germane example for the first circumstance is that of Norway or